The iPhone 11 is Apple’s colorful new handset for the masses

 Apple is also making it easier for you to record a video when you're in still image mode with a feature it's calling QuickTake.
 You can just hold down the shutter button in picture mode to record a clip.

-Up front, the TrueDepth camera has been updated with a 12-megapixel sensor for wider group selfies.
-Apple also introduced a new Slo-Mo selfie feature which sounds like much even for me, someone who takes about 300 selfies a day.
+Around the front, the TrueDepth camera has been updated with a 12-megapixel sensor for wider group selfies.
+Apple also introduced a new Slo-Mo selfie feature which sounds like too much even for me, someone who takes about 300 selfies a day.

 The iPhone 11 is powered by the A13 Bionic processor, unsurprisingly, which Apple says is even more powerful than the chipset on the iPhone XR (A12 Bionic).
 Graphics are similarly competent, with Apple claiming once again this is the fastest processor in a smartphone.
-The A13 Bionic has a low-power design that makes it more power efficient, the company said, with more than 8.5 billion transistors.
+The A13 Bionic has a low-power design that makes it more power-efficient, the company said, with more than 8.5 billion transistors.

 In addition to all these upgrades, the iPhone 11 continues to deliver longer battery life than the iPhone XR -- a whole hour more, according to the company.